“As I have loved you, so you must love one another. By this all men will know that you are my disciples.” John 13:34-35

 Given what “one anothers” can be like, it’s far more comfortable to get in a holy huddle and surround ourselves with a few close friends who are nice to us, who tell us what we want to hear, and who share all the same opinions and prejudices that we do.
 Everybody else can take a number and wait until we’re ready to brave the elements of “people world” and reach out again.

 But while it may feel good in the huddle, I can assure you that Jesus is not pleased with that.
-Where would you be today if He had stayed in His heavenly huddle and refused to come and mix it up with broken, unrewarding, selfish, and fickle people like you and me?
+Where would we be today if He had stayed in His heavenly huddle and refused to come and love broken, unrewarding, selfish, and fickle people like you and me?
 When He said to the disciples in John 13:34 that they should love each other as He had loved them, it was an all-encompassing love—in spite of some pretty weird and irritating things about the disciples.
 Peter was always shooting off at the mouth.
 Thomas was doubting and skeptical.
 Judas would betray him.
 John’s temper earned him the nickname “Son of Thunder.”
 And all of them were constantly plotting and arguing about who would be the greatest.
 Weren’t they listening?
 They never seemed to get what Jesus was teaching them about servanthood, suffering, and humility.
 But Jesus loved them still.
 Which only goes to prove that you don’t need to like some things about people before you love them.
 In fact, their weirdness may actually be a clue to the needs in their lives.

 So, how did Jesus love His followers?